rssh/dotty-cps-async/docs/RuntimeAwait.rst

 Starting from JDK-19,  the JVM provides lightweight concurrency constructions for representing non-blocking computations in synchronous form.

-We can use those constructions for some monads to escape the need to write shifted variants of high-order functions and, in some cases, work without the cps transformation of the code inside the `async` macro.
+We can use those constructions for some monads, to escape the need to write shifted variants of high-order functions and, in some cases, work without the cps transformation of the code inside the `async` macro.

 To utilize these possibilities for your monad,  you should implement